mingshuwang/mingshu-website/content/authors/Xinyan Xian/_index.md

   - Current Students
 ---

-I am a PhD candidate in Geospatial Data Science at the University of Glasgow.
-My research investigates how housing and employment patterns interact to shape the spatial structure, efficiency, and equity of cities.
-Drawing on spatial economics, urban geography, and computational methods, I examine how urban systems operate and evolve in response to digital transformation and socioeconomic change.
-I work with large-scale datasets—from rental listings to job advertisements—using geospatial analysis, machine learning, and text data to examine spatial inequalities, economic clustering, and the role of language and technology in urban processes.
-Broadly, my work aims to generate data-driven insights that support more just, efficient, and adaptive approaches to urban planning and regional development.
+I joined the University of Glasgow in the autumn of 2023 as a PhD student in Geospatial Data Science.
+Prior to this, I earned a Master's degree in GIS from the National University of Singapore and a Bachelor's degree in GIS from Beijing Forestry University.
+My research experience includes work in the fields of urban built environments, walkability assessment, and urban vitality.

+My current research focuses on the application of Geographic Information Systems (GIS) and urban big data in spatial optimization.
+I am dedicated to exploring the intersection of GIS technology and urban dynamics, aiming to contribute valuable insights to the field of geospatial data science.